Semi-universality of CFT$_d$ entropy at large spin: Outline and summary of principal results

 \subsubsection{Analogy of the phase diagram with boiling water}

 In the scaling limit under consideration, the grey galaxy has a fixed temperature equal to $(2\pi)^{-1}$.
-Infact, the phase diagram described in this subsubsection has a close similarity with that of water boiling \footnote{We thank C. Patel for a useful discussion on this point.}.
-Within this analogy, a mass of of water with a fixed number of water molecules $n$ is analogous to ${\cal N}=4$ Yang Mills at fixed angular momentum.
-The internal energy $U$ of the water is analogeous to the scaled twist of the ${\cal N}=4$ system.
+In fact, the phase diagram described in this subsubsection displays a close similarity with that of water boiling \footnote{We thank C. Patel for a useful discussion on this point.}.
+Within this analogy, a mass of water with a fixed number of water molecules $n$ is analogous to ${\cal N}=4$ Yang-Mills at fixed angular momentum.
+The internal energy $U$ of the water is analogous to the scaled twist of the ${\cal N}=4$ system.
 The extensivity of the water -- the fact that $S_{water}= n g(U/n)$ -- mirrors the extensivity of \eqref{finansforentint}.
 The black hole phase is analogous to the steam phase.
-Just as we reach the condensation point (100 degrees Celsius) of steam upon lowering the internal energy, we hit the super-radiant instability of the black hole ($\frac{1}{2\pi}$) upon lowering the scaled twist.
-Just as further lowering the internal energy leads to a half steam half water phase at the fixed temperature 100 degrees Celsius, further lowering of the ${\cal N}=4$ scaled twist leads to a half black hole half gas grey galaxy phase at a fixed temperature $\frac{1}{2\pi}$.
+Just as we reach the condensation point (100 degrees Celsius) of steam upon lowering the internal energy, we hit the superradiant instability of the black hole ($\frac{1}{2\pi}$) upon lowering the scaled twist.
+Just as further lowering the internal energy leads to a half-steam, half-water phase at the fixed temperature 100 degrees Celsius, further lowering of the ${\cal N}=4$ scaled twist leads to a half-black-hole, half-gas grey galaxy phase at a fixed temperature $\frac{1}{2\pi}$.
 Upon further lowering the internal energy the proportion of the steam in the water (fraction of the black hole to total angular momentum in the grey galaxy) decreases, and eventually we reach a pure water (pure $10$D SUGRA gas) phase.
 Further lowering the internal energy keeps us in the water (SUGRA gas) phase, but now at lower temperatures.